0xpr03/yayd/README.md

 You can for example write a website which communicates over the DB with yayd.
 By this, one can A: surrogate the ISP peering problem by download over the server, B have all the advantages yayd has aside from this.
 [GUI Example](yadyd_gui.png)
-If you're too lazy or want a fast setup see yayd-frontend for a working, installable frontend.
+If you're too lazy or want a fast setup see below for a working, installable frontend.

 All failures like undownloadable files & unavailable formats are reported back via codes.
 See [codes.md](codes.md) for more information.
 Complete failures are logged in the table querystatus.

-One such GUI/Frontend/Website could look like this:
+One such GUI/Frontend/Website could look like in yayd_gui.png Please look into the repo [yayd-frontend](https://github.com/0xpr03/yayd-frontend) for an example.

 ## Installation
 Needed: [youtube-dl](https://github.com/rg3/youtube-dl)
+FFMPEG optionally
 mariadb / mysql

 1. Build yayd with rust: `cargo build --release`